 Every good travel day starts with a hotel breakfast.
 Even though we’d been up late the previous night, we set the alarm for 8:30 and got down to that buffet.
 It was bustling.
 Not a lot of good avenues for moving around.
 I kept getting jammed up at the coffee station.
 I got eggs and donuts and sausage which seem to be the most reliable items no matter what country you’re in.
 However, if you do happen to find yourself in Greece, get the tomatoes, regardless of meal or dish.

-There were very few people on this hill and I think it’s a great way to see the acropolis if you didn’t want to actually deal with going to the acropolis.
+There were few people on this hill and I think it’s a great way to see the acropolis if you didn’t want to actually deal with going to the acropolis.
 That said, you can see that shit from everywhere.
 It was a bit gusty on the summit so we decided to bite the bullet and head over to the acropolis to see the crowds up close.
 Oh wait I did have one without Joe.

 The acropolis is definitely a scene.
 It has the vibe of a historic site being squeezed of all its tourist value and then left to crumble.
 It doesn’t seem like a lot of upkeep is being done.
 Good news is, it’s done pretty well without help for a long time.
 I say all that not having been inside the grounds yet.
 We took one look at that line and decided to put it off until tomorrow morning when we can get here early.
-We buzzed it and kept walking.
 Got down the hill and headed to the Athens Jug and Vase Emporium.
-I think it might be called the National Archaeological Museum but my name gives you a much better idea of what’s really going on in there.
+I think it might be called the National Archaeological Museum but my name gives you a much better idea of what’s going on in there.
 On the way, Joe attempted to explain the different types of columns to me.
 Doric is the basic bitch column.
 Ionic is a little more chic with some grooves along the sides and some festive curly stuff on top.
 Corinthian columns are the ones that really know how to party, they have a lot of detailing at the tops and bottoms.
 I told him I didn’t believe a word he was saying and vowed to fact check his nonsense as soon as I had a reliable internet connection.

 We got to the museum and apprised ourselves on what we we were not allowed to bring in.